tillgrallert/p3a6afa20/catch-me-if-you-can.md

 ![Figure: Words per page and page counts for *al-Muqtabas*](https://github.com/OpenArabicPE/slides/raw/gh-pages/assets/plots/rplot_muqtabas-counts_words-pages-bars.png)

 <!-- statistics on our editions -->

 The edition of *al-Ḥaqāʾiq* comprises all 36 issues, grouped into three volumes and published by ʿAbd al-Qādir al-Iskandarānī in Damascus between 1910 and 1913. {>>comment on publication dates<<} Pages contain much less text and issues are much shorter than *al-Muqtabas* with a total of 300186 words across 1436 pages (as some 17 pages are missing from the transcription, the word count is too low).
 Save for a double issue, the vast majority of issues (28 of 36) comprised 40 pages with an average of slightly more than 200 words each.
 This results in an average 8577 words per issue compared to the 20354 words of *al-Muqtabas*.

 ![Figure: Words per page and page counts for *al-Ḥaqāʾiq*](https://github.com/OpenArabicPE/slides/raw/gh-pages/assets/plots/rplot_haqaiq-counts_words-pages-bars.png)

 <!-- state of the data -->

 The quality and significance of the analysis is directly dependent on the quality of the information provided by the periodicals themselves and of our mark-up in the TEI source files.
 All relevant personal and place names in bylines and other source information must be marked up and linked to local and external authority files.
 References to authority files allow for the necessary disambiguation and grouping of entities that might be referenced by multiple names in our periodicals, such as "Rashīd Riḍā" and "Owner of al-Manār".
 In addition, by linking references to external authority files and the semantic web, we can harvest additional information on authors and locations, namely the geolocation for toponyms, transcriptions into Latin script necessary for working with most visualisation tools, and life dates for persons in order to establish the age of authors upon publication.{>>Comment on the issue of many visualisation tools, such as R and Gephi for macOS, not working with Arabic script<<}

 ## analysis of metadata

-Before looking at this aggregated information is is worth going back to the bibliographic metadata, its shortcomings and the resulting consequences for our analysis. *al-Muqtabas* printed a total of 2737 articles, 2020 of which were shorter articles in sections.
+It is worth going back to the bibliographic metadata, its shortcomings and the resulting consequences for our analysis before looking at this aggregated information. *al-Muqtabas* printed a total of 2737 articles, 2020 of which were shorter articles in sections.
 Of the 717 independent articles, about two fifths (284) explicitly mentioned an author.
 Another 39 shorter articles carry bylines.
 The situation is similar at *al-Ḥaqāʾiq*: Only one fifth (76) of the 360 articles provide explicit author information. {>>add information on the number of words, which is more meaningful than the number of articles<<} We can currently identify only a maximum of 128 named authors for *al-Muqtabas* and less than 60 for *al-Haqāʾiq* [See word clouds below].[^5] Quite a significant number appear only with their initials, particularly in *al-Ḥaqāʾiq* and all of them were men.
 Only 50 authors published more than one article in *al-Muqtabas*.
 Two of the four most prolific authors with more than ten bylines to their names wrote from Baghdad (See table below): Maʿrūf al-Ruṣāfī (24 articles) and Buṭrus bin Jibrāʾīl Yūsuf ʿAwwād, using the pen name Sātsunā (14). ʿĪsā Iskandar al-Maʿlūf (20) wrote mostly from Zaḥle and Yūsuf Jirjis Zakham (13) from Omaha and Lincoln, Nebraska, USA.
 Only the fifth most prolific author was a native resident of Damascus: Jamāl al-Dīn al-Qāsimī (8). {>>add comments on genre of texts by these authors<<}

 <!-- The majority of the remaining authors contributed from the cities of Greater Syria and Egypt, but some wrote from cities in France. -->